Turkey ramps up US spat with huge tariffs on cars and other goods

 Turkish President Recep Tayyip Erdogan has accused the United States of stabbing Turkey in the back and on Tuesday called for a boycott of US electronics products.

-Turkey already imposed new tariffs in June on a similar range of US goods, worth a total of $1.8 billion, in retaliation for President Donald Trump's initial tariffs on steel aluminum.
+In June, Turkey imposed a first wave of tariffs on US exports, worth a total of $1.8 billion, in retaliation for President Donald Trump's initial tariffs on steel aluminum.
+The products targeted Wednesday are the same as in June.

+The lira strengthened for a second consecutive trading session on Wednesday, with gains for the day reaching 6% in morning trade in Europe.
+The currency is still down more than 35% against the dollar in 2018.

+The diplomatic dispute with the United States is just one of the factors that has hammered the Turkish currency.